-Well-run group challenges on a training day can get people feeling and working like a true team.
+Well-run group challenges on a training day can get people feeling and working as a true team.
 Engagement, collaboration and synergy are high.
 If you want to anchor that team “feeling” in the workplace, deliberately connect with them as a team in the weeks following the workshop.
-You say that you already have weekly or bi-weekly meetings that include tactical discussions and progress reports?
+Do you say that you already have weekly or bi-weekly meetings that include tactical discussions and progress reports?
 Perfect.
 Now add elements that focus on team culture and you will all reap the benefits.
 Here are some ideas:

 - Review highlights of the training at the first team meeting after the session.
-Ideally this will be within a week.
+Ideally, this will be within a week.
 Ask people to bring their “Key Insights” and “Tool” cards and share one of their take-aways with the team.

 - Set aside a dedicated meeting to review your team action plan or your group ‘norms’ as soon as possible.

 - Set yourself a task to periodically review and revise the action plan and norms with the team.
 Are you doing what you said you’d do?
 Is it working?

 - Develop a schedule to focus on one aspect of the training for 10-15 minutes at each of your upcoming team meetings.
 Involve others and make it fun.